 Here it is also worth noting that the bite valve remains exposed in both the stowing and drinking positions, which we did not find as sanitary as other bottles we reviewed.
 We also foresee the likelihood for bacteria and gunk build up inside the bite valve.

-The Eddy weighs only 5.9 ounces, which is one of the lightest bottles we tested, only comparable to the two collapsable bottles, the Platypus SoftBottle and the Nomader.
-Because it is so light, the Eddy can be used as a hiking bottle for shorter hikes, where you do not need carry excessive water.
+The eddy weighs only 5.9 ounces, which is one of the lightest bottles we tested, only comparable to the two collapsible bottles, the Platypus SoftBottle and the Nomader.
+Because it is so light, the eddy can be used as a hiking bottle for shorter hikes, where you do not need to carry excessive water.

-The CamelBak Eddy is a good choice to accompany you to work and light workout sessions.
+The eddy is a good choice to accompany you to work and light workout sessions.
 It allows you to take quick sips to maintain hydration throughout the day.
-It is also a great choice of bottle for driving and cycling.
+It is also a great choice for driving and cycling.

-For $16, we had hoped for a better functioning bottle from CamelBak.
-Due to low scores in a few of our metrics, we can't say the eddy is a great value.
+For $15, we had hoped for a better functioning bottle from CamelBak.
+Due to lower scores in a few of our metrics, we can't say the eddy is an exceptional value.
 That said, if you think the straw feature will encourage you to drink more water, then this could be a very worthy investment.

 — Jane Jackson

 You Might Also Like

 The 16 Best Water Bottles of 2017Selecting a water bottle from the hundreds of options out there can be a daunting task.
 We researched more than 55...

 *You help support OutdoorGearLab's product testing and reviews by purchasing from our retail partners.

 Table of Contents